(Whatever the trade, we’ll help you protect it.)

 - Property insurance: Covers damage to the building and grounds from a range of causes, including fire and severe weather.

-- Business interruption insurance: Covers loss of income due to causes such as fire that require business downtime.
+- Business interruption insurance: Covers loss of income due to any covered event that requires business downtime.
 This helps to replace lost revenue and keep the business functioning during repairs or rebuilding.

 - Product liability: Provides coverage for claims against your company due to injury or illness related to the use of your products.